haddocking/haddocking.github.io/education/biomolecular-simulations-2019/Metadynamics_tutorial/index.md

 <hr>
 ## Protein-ligand docking with HADDOCK

 Note that protein-ligand HADDOCKing typically requires fine-tuning a handful of parameters that requires the most advanced privilege on the web server.
-If you did not apply for the "guru" access level yet, it is time to apply for it via our [registration portal](https://nestor.science.uu.nl/auth/register/).
+For this register at our [registration portal](https://nestor.science.uu.nl/auth/register/).
 Alternatively, you can use the course credentials that were provided to you during the summer school to submit your docking runs.
 Please, use the pre-calculated runs to move on with the analysis section.

 #### Setting up a new docking run targeting the identified binding pocket